Paul DeJong Player Props: Cardinals vs. Marlins

 Paul DeJong At The Plate

-- DeJong has picked up a hit in 57.1% of his 56 games this season, with at least two hits in 21.4% of them.
+- DeJong has reached base via a hit in 33 games this year (of 57 played), and had multiple hits in 13 of those games.

-- DeJong has an RBI in 15 of 56 games this year, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in two contests.
+- DeJong has driven home a run in 16 games this season (28.1%), including more than one RBI in 12.3% of his games and producing three or more of his team's runs on two occasions..

-- He has scored a run in 23 games this season, with multiple runs five times.
+- In 40.4% of his games this season, he has scored at least once.
+And he's had five games with multiple runs (8.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.